hanna1909/data-challenges-updated/07-ML-Ops/01-Train-at-scale/01-Train-at-scale/README.md

 pip install -e .
 ```

-Make sure the package is installed by running `pip list | grep taxifare_model`.
+Make sure the package is installed by running `pip list | grep taxifare-model`.
 It should print the absolute path to the package.

 ### 1.3) Download raw data locally on your drive